 Alexander Tidball, executor, had accounted for a sale of the personal property of John Macky on the 23rd of July, 1825, showing that the grain brought \$937.03.
-Another sale on the 12th of October of that same year accounted for the kitchen utensils and his books.
+Another sale on the 12th of October of that same year accounted for kitchen utensils and books.
 Many of the things were bought by relatives.
-Dr. Hunter H. McGuire, his widow's brother, purchased andirons, shovel and tongs for a total of \$5.25, as well as "Newton's Philosophy" for 121⁄2 cents.
-Dr. Cooke bought a "Life of Washington" for \$11.25.
+Dr. Hunter H. McGuire, his widow's brother, purchased andirons, shovel and tongs for a total of \$5.25, as well as "Newtons's Philosophy" for 12.5 cents.
 The encyclopedia was bought by Robert Y. Conrad for \$13.60.
-Mary Macky's husband, Dr. Samuel Taylor, bought "one gold watch" for \$74-the "whole amount of sale \$1332.031/2."
+Mary Macky's husband, Dr. Samuel Taylor, bought "one gold watch" for \$74- the "whole amount of sale \$1332.03 /4."

-A granddaughter wrote in January 1891 that her grandfather, John Macky, died in the "original Glen Gary House. . . and was buried in Winchester in the garden of his mother and his remains are still there.
+A granddaughter wrote in January 1891 that her grandfather, John Macky, died in the "original Glen Gary house... and was buried in Winchester in the garden of his mother and his remains are still there.
 This property was until recently owned and occupied by Dr. Stuart Baldwin and family, but is now owned by Mr. Wm.
-Baker of Winchester; the second son, Frederick William, died young and was never married, he is buried in the same lot with his brother John."
-The U. S. Post Office building now covers the lot and efforts to discover if and to where the remains were moved have thus far proved futile.
+Baker of Winchester; the second son, Frederick WIlliams, died young and was never married, he is buried in the same lat with his brother John."
+The U. S. Post Office building now covers the lot and efforts to discover if and to where the remains thus far proved futile.

-On July 19, 1826, Alexander S. Tidball, acting for the Farmers Bank of Virginia, conveyed to John Rogers Cooke and Maria Pendleton Cooke, his wife, the tract of land on Red Bud Branch, adjoining Edward McGuire's property (Fred.
+On July 18, 1826, Alexander S. Tidball, acting for the Farmers Bank of Virginia, conveyed to John Rogers Cooke and Maria Pendleton Cooke, his wife, the tract of land on Red Bud Branch, adjoining Edward McGuire's property (Fred.
 Co.
 Deed Bk.
 52, p.
 244).
-A mortgage was recorded in 1827 between the Cookes and Mrs. Rebeccah Macky, which recites, "Providing always that if J. R. Cooke shall pay to Mrs. Macky \$3,742 with interest from January 31, 1826, subject to the annuity to Mrs. Anna McDonald, widow of Angus McDonald, \$375 until October 5, 1831, \$100 annually (if she shall live so long)."
+A mortgage was recorded in 1827 between the Cookes and Mrs. Rebccah Macky, which recites, "Providing always that if J. R. Cooke shall pay to Mrs. Macky \$3,742 with interest from January 31, 1826, subject to the annuity to Mrs. Anna McDonald, widow of Angus McDonald, \$375 until October 5, 1831, \$100 annually (if she shall live so long)."

-John Rogers Cooke was a lawyer who practiced in Winchester,

-and was the father of the authors Philip Pendleton and John Esten Cooke.
+John Rogers Cooke was a lawyer who practiced in Winchester, and was the father of the authors Philip Pendelton and John Esten Cooke.